Welcome to today's edition of the Rush 24-7 podcast.

 The only reason they'd be bothered by it is because he had a home run.

-But uh, you know, he's challenging one of their templates, and that is the whole war was based on a lie that was unnecessary, and we don't need to be where we are at all.
+But, you know, he's challenging one of their templates, and that is the whole war was based on a lie that was unnecessary, and we don't need to be where we are at all.

 There is no war on terror.

-The war in Iraq is absolutely in fact they're still repeating on the blogs that it's uh it was uh a disguised purpose for the war was to secure oil uh for Bush's oil, but in Halliburton is still saying this, and we now know the contracts uh for the the first contract signed for uh uh Iraqi oil go to everybody but us.
+The war in Iraq is absolutely, in fact, they're still repeating on the blogs that it was a disguised purpose for the war was to secure oil for Bush's oil buddy.

-It's it actually it's kind of frustrating.
+Actually, it's kind of frustrating.

-Uh they were also um they were also upset with Cheney having said uh that the vote was a test of supporting the troops for Democrats, uh meaning this this supplemental, that's the first thing that he spoke about spoke about on the uh on the program last Thursday.
+They were also upset with Cheney having said that the vote was a test of supporting the troops for Democrats, meaning this supplemental.

-Uh, and it had him infuriated.
+So anyway, he hit the bullseye and it had him infuriated.

-He was with a hotline.
+Hey, he's with a hotline.

 Whatever.

-I mean, this is this is funny, is describing how the conservative machine, the conservative media machine piled on poor Nancy Pelosi's trip.
+He's describing how the conservative machine, the conservative media machine, piled on poor Nancy Pelosi's trip.

-This was uh the Republicans found an opening, you know.
+This was the Republicans found an opening.

-Remember the plane incident with Pelosi.
+Remember the plane incident with Pelosi?

-Now, this is the second time that they've been able to get the sort of the conservative media machine going, Rush Limbaugh Drudge, all in sync, which really only for the first time, it seems like in three months, and they hit her hard.
+Now, this is the second time that they've been able to get the sort of conservative media machine going, Rush Limbaugh, Drudge, all in sync, which really only for the first time, it seems like, in three months.

-She's gonna weather this storm.
+She's going to weather this storm.

-I think they need to, when they do these things, think what's the worst case scenario, and think about the optics of this.
+I think they need to, when they do these things, think what's the worst case scenario and think about the optics of this.

 They should have had those three Republican members of Congress that went sooner.

-We should have had them with her on this trip.
+They should have had them with her on this trip.

-She could have done this in a much more much more carefully orchestrated way.
+She could have done this in a much more, much more carefully orchestrated way.

 Now, listen to this.